SonicBladeStabber/Matthews_Christopher_Crishing_Bugs/README.md

 # Crishing_Bugs
-Assignment Description
+Assignment Description <br>
 Use the in-class build files (the Puzzle Drag and Drop) and fix the bugs that were discovered in class.
-This is a research assignment - solve the problems outlined in the brief.
+This is a research assignment - solve the problems outlined in the brief.<br>
-Create new branches (named appropriately) and update the functionality to improve the game UX.
+Create new branches (named appropriately) and update the functionality to improve the game UX.<br>
-Assignment Requirements
+Assignment Requirements<br>
 In its current state, our puzzle game has at least a couple of bugs.
 You can drag and drop more than one puzzle piece into a drop zone - this shouldn’t happen.
 There should only be one piece in one drop zone at a time.